HarisETH/gh-profilers/Templates/Template01.md

 </div>
 <hr />

-<pre>Thank you for reading !
-Would be grateful if you dropped a follow</pre>
+<code>Thank you for reading !
+Would be grateful if you dropped a follow</code>

 </div>